/ HIGH SCHOOL STAFF

 MR. BEN HERRMAN

-I graduated from Hope College in 2009 with a degree in Math for Secondary Education.
-After graduating, I spent a year living in Holland
+I graduated from Hope College in 2009 with a degree in Math for Secondary Education and was blessed to join the Holland Christian

-I am excited to be teaching in a faith-based school where students and faculty alike can openly discuss and share their experiences on their journeys toward developing a deeper relationship with Christ.
+I enjoy teaching in a faith-based school where students and faculty alike can openly discuss and share their experiences on their journeys toward developing a deeper relationship with Christ.
 I believe that looking at mathematics from a Christian perspective provides the subject a much deeper context: the formulas and proofs and equations are not happen-stance, but rather things specifically designed by God that we are still uncovering.

 MR. MARK HISKES